Bring creative experiences to 25 community members who can’t come to us. Donate today!

 Effective January 1: Masks are Optional in VisArts’ Classrooms and Studios

-Storm holds a BFA in Fine Art and MA in Curatorial Practice and the Public Sphere from the University of Southern California.
+Storm holds a BFA in Fine Art and MA in Curatorial Practices and the Public Sphere from the University of Southern California.

 VisArts’ Emerging Curator Program pairs an emerging curator with an experienced mentoring curator to produce new exhibitions and related programming.